-DIRECTOR OF PUBLIC HEALTH The holder of the post of Director of Public Health shall be responsible for the management of the public health function within the Children, Families and Well-being Directorate and the discharge of the statutory responsibilities of the Director of Public Health.
-This includes: Preparing the annual report on the health of the local population Responsibility for all of the Council's duties to take steps to improve public health Responsibility for the delivery of any of the Secretary of State's public health protection or health improvement functions that s/he delegates to local authorities, either by arrangement or under regulations - these include services mandated by regulations made under section 6C of the 2006 Act, inserted by section 18 of the 2012 Act.
-Exercising the Council's functions in planning for, and responding to, emergencies that present a risk to public health, their local authority's role in co-operating with the police, the probation service and the prison service to assess the risks posed by violent or sexual offenders.
-Carrying out of such other public health functions as the Secretary of State specifies in regulations Being responsible for the Council's public health response as a responsible authority under the Licensing Act 2003, such as making representations about licensing applications.
-If the local authority provides or commissions a maternity or child health clinic, then regulations made under section 73A(1) will also give the Director of Public Health esponsibility for providing Healthy Start vitamins (a function conferred on local authorities by the Healthy Start and Welfare Food Regulations 2005 as amended).
-Being a member of the Health &amp; Well Being Board.
-SERVICES MANDATORY SERVICES 1.
-Appropriate access to sexual health services (ie., comprehensive sexual health services (including testing and treatment for sexually transmitted infections, contraception outside of the GP contract and sexual health promotion and disease prevention) Steps to be taken to protect the health of the population, in particular, giving the local authority a duty to ensure there are plans in place to protect the health of the population 3.
-Ensuring NHS commissioners receive the public health advice they need 4.
-The National Child Measurement Programme 5.
-NHS Health Check assessment.
+DIRECTOR OF PUBLIC HEALTH

+The holder of the post of Director of Public Health shall be responsible for the management of the public health function within the Children, Families and Well-being Directorate and the discharge of the statutory responsibilities of the Director of Public Health.
+This includes:

+- Prepare the annual report on the health of the local population - Take responsibility for all of the Council's duties to take steps to improve public health - Take responsibility for the delivery of any of the Secretary of State's public health protection or health improvement functions that s/he delegates to local authorities, either by arrangement or under regulations these include services mandated by regulations made under section 6C of the 2006 Act, inserted by section 18 of the 2012 Act. - Exercising the Council's functions in planning for, and responding to, emergencies that present a risk to public health, their local authority's role in co-operating with the police, the probation service and the prison service to assess the risks posed by violent or sexual offenders. - Carrying out of such other public health functions as the Secretary of State specifies in regulations - Being responsible for the Council's public health response as a responsible authority under the Licensing Act 2003, such as making representations about licensing applications. - If the local authority provides or commissions a maternity or child health clinic, then regulations made under section 73A(1) will also give the DPH responsibility for providing Healthy Start vitamins (a function conferred on local authorities by the Healthy Start and Welfare Food Regulations 2005 as amended). - Being a member of the Health & Well Being Board.